-Abu Dhabi is the capital of United Arab Emirates and the Emirate of Abu Dhabi, a well-ordered, industrious city with a pretty waterside location and a true symbol of luxury.
+Abu Dhabi is the Capital of United Arab Emirates and the Emirate of Abu Dhabi, a well-ordered, industrious city with a pretty waterside location and a true symbol of luxury.
 It is also known for hosting sports, events, famous for its impressive Mosque and one of the safest cities in the world.

 Abu Dhabi is full of incredible attractions that will impress you.
 It is full of immersive, educational and historical experience.
 It is the perfect mix of traditional ethos and contemporary culture making it a tourist’s paradise.
-If you ever want to experience the best of the Middle East, do not return until you have explored the best places to visit.
+If you ever want to experience the best of Middle East, do not return until you have explored the best places to visit.
 Here’s my top TWO!

-In 2007, France and the United Arab Emirates came together to develop a new kind of cultural institution.
+In 2007, France and United Arab Emirates came together to develop a new kind of cultural institution.
 And the result is a Museum rooted in universal Human Values, the first of its kind in the region, the Louvre.
-It represents a dynamic nature of the contemporary Arab world while celebrating the region’s multicultural heritage.
+It represents a dynamic nature of contemporary Arab world, while celebrating the region’s multicultural heritage.
 It also represents a unique opportunity to combine the UAE’s bold vision of cultural progression and openness with France’s expertise in the world of Art and Museum.

 The Iconic Louvre is the first universal museum in the Arab World that translates the spirit of openness of cultures.
 Louvre is one of the premier cultural institutions located in the heart of the Saadiyat Cultural District.
 The art-lovers dream displays the works of historical, cultural and sociological significance from ancient times to the contemporary era.